shinamicorp/shinami-typescript-sdk/packages/clients/README.md

   salt,
 );

-// Now you can sign transaction blocks with ephemeralPrivateKey, and assemble the zkLogin signature
+// Now you can sign transactions with ephemeralPrivateKey, and assemble the zkLogin signature
 // using zkProof.
 ```